 “The 2011 Bandol Les Restanques de Pibarnon demonstrates just how elegant and pure wines from this region can be.
 Blackberry, spices, and notes of crushed flowers are all present in this medium-bodied, refined, and superbly balanced 2011, with fine tannins and a long finish.
 It will impress for the next 7 to 10 years. ” (Wine Advocate - Robert Parker)

-Buy your Pibarnon wines at the best price in a private sale!
+Buy your Pibarnon wines at the best price through a private sale!

 Starting at €99 on your first order